ankush-phulia/Data-Structures/README.md

-# COL-106
+# Data Structures and Algorithms
-Projects done in Data Structures and Algorithms, 2015
+Projects done in COL 106 - Data Structures and Algorithms, 2015

 1. Implementation of Stack and Queue, checking stack sortability of a permutation